Pandafriendd/Blockchain-and-Smart-Contract/README.md

 # Blockchain-and-Smart-Contract
-Practices of smart contracts and blockchain technologies
+Practices of smart contracts and blockchain technologies.